-Marquette University admits graduate students under five different categories: degree, non-degree, temporary, lifelong learner, and visiting scholar status.
+Marquette University admits graduate students under five different categories: degree, non-degree, temporary, lifelong learner and visiting scholar status.

-This status designates any student taking graduate-level classes who is not seeking a certificate, a master’s degree, or a doctoral degree.
+This status designates any student taking graduate-level classes who is not seeking a certificate, a master’s degree or a doctoral degree.
 Non-degree students are not eligible to receive financial aid from the Graduate School except for Catholic Schools Personnel Scholarships and the Milwaukee Area Teachers Scholarships.
 Non-degree students are typically not eligible to receive federally subsidized loans and should contact the Office of Student Financial Aid for exceptions.

-Completion of any number of non-degree credits does not guarantee acceptance into a degree program, and, if a non-degree student is subsequently admitted to a degree program, there is no guarantee that credits earned while in non-degree status will count toward the degree.
+Completion of any number of non-degree credits does not guarantee acceptance into a degree program and, if a non-degree student is subsequently admitted to a degree program, there is no guarantee that credits earned while in non-degree status count toward the degree.
 Most degree programs accept between 9 and 15 transfer credits, depending on the number of credits needed for the degree (see Transfer of Credit).
-Non-degree students will not be permitted to take more than 9 credits until they certify in writing that they are aware of the policies and limits regarding the transfer of credits into the degree program.
+Non-degree students are not permitted to take more than 9 credits until they certify in writing that they are aware of the policies and limits regarding the transfer of credits into the degree program.

 Credits earned as a non-degree student may be considered as graduate credits and certified as such to school boards or other authorities.
 Non-degree students may register for any course (with the exception of courses in dentistry) if they have met the prerequisites and have department permission.
 Non-degree students interested in taking courses in dentistry must have special permission from the Graduate School and the School of Dentistry.